- What does the Community Center look like since you’ve reopened?

 - Do I have to be a member or program participant to be in the Community Center?

 When we reopen, only active members and registered program participants will be allowed to use the Center.
 Guest passes will not be issued.
-Children under 14 will not be permitted in the fitness center.
+Children under 14 will not be permitted in the fitness center or track.

 - What if my membership is on hold?